devtut/generate/docs/mssql/isolation-levels-and-locking.md

 ---
-metaTitle: "Isolation levels and locking"
+metaTitle: "Microsoft SQL Server - Isolation levels and locking"
 description: "Examples of setting the isolation level"
 ---